Matheusrpires/GamesMarketplace/README.md

 ## Status: Criando os componentes com testes e storybook

-##  Ouqe estou utilziando no projeto
+##  Oque estou utilizando no projeto

 This project uses lot of stuff as: